Time for reading: 3 min.

 Peeling Off Adhesive Tape

 Step 3: Peel off several inches of double-sided tape liner from each side.
-Carefully align and adjust the position of the deflector until it's properly aligned, then gently press it in place so the peeled ends stick in place.
+Carefully align and adjust the position of the visor.
+Gently press it in place so the peeled ends stick in place.

 Pulling Double Sided Tape Liner Away

-Step 4: With the deflector in position, remove the remainder of the double-sided tape liner by pulling it away from both ends.
+Step 4: Remove the remainder of the double-sided tape liner by pulling it away from both ends.
 As you go, apply firm pressure against the corresponding part of the deflector to ensure it's properly adhered.

-Start by cleaning the vehicle where the adhesive tape will be applied using a cleaner/degreaser and water.
+1. Clean the area where the adhesive tape will be applied using mild soap and water.
 Buff any window trim moldings that will come in contact with the deflector using a light scuff pad.
-Clean the entire area, either using isopropyl alcohol, "paint prep", or "surface preparation" pads which may be included in your kit.
-This step removes wax and other contaminants that might prevent the tape from adhering properly.
+Use an alcohol pad to remove wax and other contaminants.

 Stampede Tape-Onz Sidewind Deflectors In Carbon Fiber And Camo

-The Stampede Tape-Onz Sidewind Deflectors are one of many deflectors available in simulated carbon fiber and camo patterns.
+Stampede Tape-Onz Sidewind Deflectors are one of many options available in simulated carbon fiber and camo patterns.

-If tape-on wind deflectors are your preference, The Stampede Tape-Onz Sidewind Deflectors (available in simulated carbon fiber and camo patterns), AVS Tape-On Aerovisor Window Deflectors, Putco Tape-On Element Window Visors (tinted or chrome finish), EGR Tape-On Window Visors (tinted or matte black), Rugged Ridge Tape-On Window Deflectors (tinted, simulated carbon fiber, matte black), RI Tape-On Window Visors (tinted or chrome), and GTS Tape-On Ventguard Sport Window Deflectors (tinted or simulated carbon fiber) among many others.
+If this style is your preference, Auto Vent Shade (AVS) Tape-On Ventvisor Window Deflectors, available in smoke and chrome finishes, are a great choice that's worth considering.
+Feel free to browse more alternatives, including Putco Tape-On Element Window Visors (tinted or chrome finish), EGR Tape-On Window Visors (dark smoke), Rugged Ridge Tape-On Window Deflectors (tinted, simulated carbon fiber, matte black), and GTS Tape-On Ventguard Sport Window Deflectors (tinted or simulated carbon fiber) among many others.

 Front And Rear Window Wind Deflectors